SAINT × SIMON "ONIMS"

 Saint: What does your space look like when you're editing?
 Are you someone who needs order, or do you work in your own mess?

 Onims: Total mess.
-I like it chaotic around me — cans, lollipops, sodas, crumbs, the works.
-I don't like order.
+I like it chaotic around me, I don't like order.
 I like spontaneity, ideas popping up like that.
 When it's a bit grimy, what you make ends up more honest.

 Saint: Do you shoot better alone, or with a room full of people?

 Onims: Doesn't really matter.
 I like it when there are people around of course, but honestly what I really need is music.
 Music is the most important part of the context for me.
-If there's no music I'm miserable.
+If there's no music I'm less inspired to be honest.
 So I'd say both, but having Music playing is mandatory.

 __________________________________________